brayden-s-haws/collab-email-journal/README.md

 ```

 ## Features
-This describes the key capabilities that make the couples journal system effective:
+This describes the key capabilities that make the journal system effective:

-- **AI-Powered Question Generation**: Uses Anthropic's Claude to create personalized, varied questions based on the couple's profile and interests
+- **AI-Powered Question Generation**: Uses Anthropic's Claude to create personalized, varied questions based on the shared profile and interests
 - **Duplicate Prevention**: Tracks all previous questions for the past year to ensure fresh, unique content
 - **Automated Email Delivery**: Scheduled email sending via SendGrid to a curated contact list
 - **Response Collection**: Webhook system automatically captures and stores email replies